department-of-veterans-affairs/ascent-discovery/README.md

 # README #

-This page documents all the steps that are necessary to get the *ASCENT* Discovery service up and running locally and other environments.
+This page documents all the steps that are necessary to get the **Ascent Discovery** service up and running locally and other environments.

 ## What is this repository for? ##

-This is a repository for the ascent discovery service that provides the Service Registry feature.
+This is a repository for the **ascent discovery** service that provides the **Service Registry** feature.
 All other core services are registered to the discovery service.

 ## Core Services Overview ##